jpsalado92/my-tools/learning/algorithms-data-structure@pluralsight.com/README.md

 **Asymptotic analysis** or **complexity analysis** is the measurement of how the inputs of an algorithm affect the behavior of the algorithm, as they inputs approach some limit.

-Big O notation represents the upper limit or worst-case-scenario of an algorithms cost, and just as Big O represents the higher bound of an algorithm, Big Omega represents the lower bound.
+**Big O** notation represents the upper limit or worst-case-scenario of an algorithms cost, and just as Big O represents the higher bound of an algorithm, **Big Omega** represents the lower bound.

-Values that do not change the overall shape of the curve are ignored.
+When writing Big O, values that do not change the overall shape of the curve are ignored.:

 ```
 O(n+1) = O(n)